-- e. proof (document or written statement) showing the legitimacy of residence in the Netherlands; or - f. proof that you are not staying in the Netherlands on the first day on which the programme commences and for which enrolment is also requested for the first time; - g. written proof that the payment obligation laid down in Chapter 10 is met;
+- f) proof (document or written statement) showing the legitimacy of residence in the Netherlands; or - g) proof that you are not staying in the Netherlands on the first day on which the programme commences and for which enrolment is also requested for the first time:

-In principle, the aforementioned documents should be submitted before the start of the relevant academic year.
+In principle, the aforementioned documents should be submitted before the regular start of the programme.
 There is one exception to this, namely, for a first registration as of 1 September.
-In this case, all documents must be received by the university on 30 September at the latest.
+In this case, all documents must be received by the university on 30 September at the latest10.

-12. If you want to re-enrol in the same study programme, you must submit an application for reenrolment via Studielink before 1 September of the academic year in question.
-In doing so, it is compulsory to pay the tuition fees due, or to issue a payment authorisation for this purpose before the academic year begins.
+13. If you want to re-enrol in the same study programme, you must submit an application for reenrolment via Studielink.
+If you have paid the tuition fees due by 30 September at the latest, or if you have issued a payment authorization for this, the re-enrolment can still take effect on 1 September.